Mahesh007-POC/JPA/README.md

  h2 hibernate DB is inmemory based DB and stored all data in local machiene.Data and tables are refreshed once application is restarted/stop.
- Immemory db consists of many typees and can be changed in property file "src/main/resources/application.properties".
+ Immemory db consists of many types and can be changed in property file "src/main/resources/application.properties".
- Currently data is persisted event though application is restarted/stop.This behaviour can be altered with in properties file.
+ Currently data is persisted even though application is restarted/stop.This behaviour can be altered with in properties file.